Lepeshki (say Lep-yosh-key)

-Crack eggs into a tiny bowl, separating 1 TB of white from 1 of the eggs into a separate bowl.
+Crack eggs into a small bowl, separating 1 TB of white from 1 of the eggs into a separate bowl.

-Pour this Egg/Sour Cream mixture into the well you have made in the flour.
+Add eggs and sour cream mixture to the well you have made in the flour

-Mix together with a fork or your finger, in a circular motion slowly incorporating more of the liquid as you mix until you have formed a soft dough.
+Mix together with a fork or your finger, in a circular motion slowly incorporating more of the liquid as you mix (This is how Pasta is made too) until you have formed a soft dough.

-Using a round cutter, make 2 1/2 inch to 3 inch rounds and place on a parchment lined sheet pan.
+Using a round cutter, make 2 ½ inch to 3 inch rounds and place on sheet pan.

 With a dry pastry brush, remove any excess flour from the tops of the lepeshki.

-Whisk the reserved egg white slightly to break it up a little.
+Whisk the egg white slightly to break it up a little.

 Transfer to wire rack to cool.